jerico-c/cashier-app/README.md

 2. Open the file html in any modern web browser like Google Chrome, Firefox, or Safari.
 3. That's it!
 You can start adding items to the cart.

+📂 Project Structure

+The project is organized into a standard web development structure, separating structure, style, and logic:

+index.html: The main entry point of the application.
+It contains the HTML markup and links to the CSS and JavaScript files.

+style.css: Contains all custom styling, including Tailwind CSS overrides and specific component styles.

+script.js: Handles all the application logic, including product data, cart management, and local storage operations.

 ## 🔧 How to Customize

 You can easily tailor this application to your needs by editing the `cashier_app.html` file.